magicstickuk/multisite-post-duplicator/readme.txt

 == Screenshots ==

 1. User Interface
+2. Meta Box

 == Changelog ==

 = 0.4 =
-* You can now duplicate posts from the edit post screen at the same time that you create or update one.
+* Added Meta Box within the post type so you can now duplicate your post to another site on your network as you work (Thanks to Sergi Ambel!).
+* Added settings page to customise default behaviour.

 = 0.3.1 =
 * Fixed Activation errors.